 This Japanese TV show has been airing since 2003 and now you can watch it 24-hours a day on Twitch.
 Part video game show, part comedy, it's nothing like what you usually see on Twitch.

-You may remember hearing RiffTrax mentioned in our guide to all things Mystery Science Theater 3000.
-If you’re not familiar, you may want to read that guide.
-Otherwise, here’s what you need to know: three guys make fun of a movie.
+You may remember hearing RiffTrax mentioned in my other article about all things Mystery Science Theater 3000.
+If you're not familiar, you may want to read that guide.
+Otherwise, here's what you need to know: three guys make fun of a movie.

 If you prefer your games of the tabletop variety, DnDBeyond is worth checking out.
 Described as an "official digital toolset for the world's greatest roleplaying game," DnDBeyond is all D&D, all the time.

 You'll get everything from dev updates to various campaigns.
 These are probably the most worth watching, especially if you're having a difficult time getting a few friends together in person or online to play yourself.
 Even if you can, you may get a few ideas.

 Aside from Rifftrax, the streams we're looking at here largely have to do with games, whether they're of the video variety or not.
 When it comes to the Formula E Twitch channel, things start to get a little murkier.

 After the 2019/2020 season was interrupted, Formula E held the Race At Home Challenge which was shown on its Twitch channel.

 That said, when the series proper is running, you'll also sometimes find broadcasts of the races themselves here as well.
 If you're even remotely interested in racing, this one is worth a look.

 5. Salty Bet